djtaylor8/musical-musings-app/README.md

     rails s
     ```

 Navigate to http://localhost:3000, and set up your account either locally or with your Google account.
+The database is seeded and ready to go with some examples.

 ## Contributing